civitz/example-assignment/exercise2.md

   + add EC2 instances for application servers
   + shard the database or run clients on dedicated instances
 * deploy EC2 instances on different zones and route requests on the nearest EC2 instance (this should be possible with route 53)
 * set up the environment so that it scales up (and down) depending on the load.
-This can be custom made or managed via solutions like kubernetes' operators.
+This can be custom made or managed via solutions like kubernetes' operators
-* if database cannot be scaled otherwise, consider a redesign
+* if database cannot be scaled otherwise, and transactions become the bottleneck, we should consider a redesign with a NoSQL solution where we handle errors later rather than enforce transactions on every call
 * if searching through assets becomes slow, we should consider a search engine like Elasticsearch